 A clause that could exist as a separate sentence is called an independent clause.
 It contains its own subject and a verb and can stand by itself.

-A clause that depends on another clause and cannot form a separate sentence is called a subordinate clause.
+A subordinate clause is a clause that depends on another clause and cannot form a separate sentence.
 A subordinate clause that makes a part of a complex sentence can be either a noun clause, an adjective, or an adverb clause.

 whenever she goes to school